TanYa-Go/TanjaG.Portfolio/README.md

 * Responsive design
 * Registration functionality
 * Log In and Out functionality
-* Dashboard where user can see what they can add/edit with their credentials
+* Dashboard where user can access the functionalityies they have with their credentials
-* As admin:
+* As an admin:
-    * CRUD Functions
+    * CRUD Operations
+   * Skills
         * Create: create a new skill
-        * Read: after creating a skill, user can click View Skills button and is then directed to the index page, the skill section, where they can see the skill they've just added plus all other skills
+        * Read: after creating a skill, user can click View Skills button and is then directed to the index page -  the skill section - where they can view the skill they've just added, plus all other skills
         * Update: possibility to edit the skill
         * Delete: possibility to delete the skill
+    * Testimonials
         * Create: create a new testimonial
         * Read: after creating a testimonial, user can click View Testimonials button and will be directed to the index page, the testimonial section, where they can see the testimonial they've just added plus all other testimonials
         * Update: possibility to edit the testimonial
         * Delete: possibility to delete the testimonial
+* Guest user can currently register/login however they do not have access to editing the website
 * Visitors can click on the email address in the footer and will be directed to the email provider so they can send an email directly from the website